Timeseries

 first_value()[source]

-First value of this univariate series.
+First value of the univariate series.

 Returns